baselinrhq/baselinr/README.md

 ## 📊 Profiling Metrics

-ProfileMesh computes the following metrics:
+Baselinr computes the following metrics:

 ### All Column Types
 - **count**: Total number of rows